A Simple Algorithm for Combinatorial n-Fold ILPs Using the Steinitz Lemma: Introduction

 Next, we state the running time of existing algorithms when applied to \eqref{eqn:prob-def}: Eisenbrand et al. \cite{DBLP:conf/icalp/EisenbrandHK18} $n^2t^2 \log^{2} nt \log\Delta_{I}\cdot(r\Delta_{\A})^{\bigoh(r^2)} + \LP$; Jansen et al. \cite{DBLP:journals/siamdm/JansenLR20} $nt \log^{\bigoh(1)}(nt) \cdot \log^2\Delta_I \cdot (r\Delta_\A)^{\bigoh(r^2)}$; Cslovjecsek et al. \cite{DBLP:conf/soda/CslovjecsekEHRW21} $(nt)^{1+o(1)} 2^{\bigoh(r)} (r\Delta_\A)^{\bigoh(r^2)}$.
 The algorithms in \cite{DBLP:journals/mp/HemmeckeOR13,DBLP:conf/icalp/KouteckyLO18,DBLP:conf/soda/CslovjecsekKLPP24} require the top row block to contain identical matrices and it is not clear how to obtain a solution to our problem using them.

-\subparagraph*{The result of Rohwedder~\cite{DBLP:journals/corr/abs-2501-04859}} In \cite{DBLP:journals/corr/abs-2501-04859} (recently accepted in ICALP'25), Rohwedder presented an algorithm for \textsc{Multi-choice Integer Programming}, a problem very closely related to~\eqref{eqn:prob-def} (either can be reduced to the other in polynomial time).
+\subparagraph*{Contemporaneous related works.} In \cite{DBLP:conf/icalp/Rohwedder25} (recently accepted in ICALP'25), Rohwedder presented an algorithm for \textsc{Multi-choice Integer Programming}, a problem very closely related to~\eqref{eqn:prob-def} (either can be reduced to the other in polynomial time).
 The running times are identical (in terms of the dependence on parameters), and the techniques are very similar.
 The main technical difference is in the first phase of the algorithm (\Cref{lem:imbalance-bound-one-row}) where they present a ``time-based'' approach instead of the ``greedy imbalance-based'' approach we present.
 The main result of that paper is an algorithm for scheduling on uniform machines, which uses the solution for the above problem as a subroutine.
 Our main contribution is a more detailed presentation of the algorithm, including in~\Cref{ss:dealing-with-inequalities} how we deal with inequalities in the constraints and apply it on \lobbying and \textsc{Binary Closest String}.
-Moreover, our result can be applied to obtain the corollaries and applications indicated by Rohwedder~\cite{DBLP:journals/corr/abs-2501-04859}.
+Moreover, our result can be applied to obtain the corollaries and applications indicated by Rohwedder~\cite{DBLP:conf/icalp/Rohwedder25}.
 We note that dealing with inequalities is an important step in our analysis because we are using the $n$-fold ILP framework while Rohwedder is not.
-These two articles are contemporaneous and independent.

-We also note that Jansen et al. \cite{DBLP:journals/corr/abs-2409-04212} present a divide-and-conquer-based algorithm for a problem that is closely related to the feasibility version of \eqref{eqn:prob-def}.
-It is not clear whether similar guarantees as ours could be achieved by their result, we refer to \cite{DBLP:journals/corr/abs-2501-04859} for a discussion on this.
+We also note that Jansen et al. \cite{DBLP:journals/corr/abs-2409-04212} present a divide-and-conquer-based algorithm (based on the approach in \cite{DBLP:journals/mor/JansenR23}) for a problem that is closely related to the feasibility version of \eqref{eqn:prob-def}.
+It is not clear whether similar guarantees as ours could be achieved by their result, we refer to \cite{DBLP:conf/icalp/Rohwedder25} for a discussion on this.
+We note that in the updated version \cite{jansen2025newalgorithmcombinatorialnfolds} of the work (also accepted in IPEC'25), they present an algorithm for \eqref{eqn:prob-def} with running time that has an identical exponential dependence on $n, r, \Delta_\A$, but has only a logarithmic dependence on $q$.
+These articles are contemporaneous and independent.

 \paragraph*{Preliminaries}

 The main technical tool in our result is the Steinitz Lemma, stated below. \begin{proposition}[Steinitz Lemma,~\cite{Steinitz,Grinberg1980}] Let $\lVert \cdot \rVert$ be an arbitrary norm of $\mathbb{R}^d$.
 Let $x_1, \dots, x_m \in \mathbb{R}^d$ such that $\sum_{i \in [m]} x_i = 0$ and $\lVert x_i \rVert \le 1$ for each $i \in [m]$.
 There exists a permutation $\pi \in S_m$ such that all partial sums satisfy